arcxp-ce-support/Fusion-Training-User-Stories/README.md

-# fusion-12
+# fusion-13
-On this branch, we won't actually be making any code changes!
-It's just here for continuity with the other tasks and concepts.

 ## User story
-As a user, I would like to be able to render many pieces of content via this template in the browser.
+As a user, I would like to group features together to create more complex layouts.

 ## Concepts
+- Chains
-- Resolvers
+- Multiple features

-## New Files on this branch
+## New files:
-- None
+- `/components/chains/default.jsx`

-## Changed files:
-- None
+- `/components/chains/grid.jsx`

-## What's next?
+## What's next
-Now that we can render complex features, it's time to add some complexity to our layouts.
-We'll do that by introducing a new type of component: Chains.
-Switch to branch `fusion-13` to see how!
+This branch gives us the major components for creating a manually curated page (albeit a simple one) within PageBuilder.
+Let's do another exercise to practice what we've learned so far!
+Switch to `exercise-02` for examples.